Certainly, the holiday season that comes with the approach of Christmas and New Year’s following Thanksgiving is a special time of year.

-Along with the frenzied shopping and tree trimming and party-going and card-sending that accompany the holiday season, Christmas is a time to give thanks, to count our blessings, and to help those who need a dose of the season’s good cheer.
+Along with the frenzied shopping and tree-trimming and party-going and card-sending that accompany the holiday season, Christmas is a time to give thanks, count our blessings, and to help those who need a dose of the season’s good cheer.

 There are many ways to help the less fortunate in the Maquoketa area this holiday season.
 Once again, we present a list of some of the ways one can brighten the season for one person or a family — and leave the giver with perhaps the warmest feeling of all.

 The Maquoketa Community Services’ Christmas Star program marks its 33rd year of providing Christmas gifts for deserving senior citizens throughout Jackson County.
 The program will continue with a change made last year, to discontinue gifts for children and merge that function with the Toys for Tots program.
 The Star program will provide gifts for senior citizens as in the past.

 Residents can pick paper stars from trees at the main or westside offices of Maquoketa State Bank or at US Bank on McKinsey Drive.
 The stars list the senior’s gift preferences.
 Donors shop and wrap the gifts and deliver them, with the star attached, to the Maquoketa State Bank main office by Dec.
 13. Gifts will be distributed by Maquoketa Community Services board members on Dec.
 20.

 The program has distributed gifts to more than 18,000 children and seniors as of last year.